OhoodAljohani/KSA_Plants_Classification/README.md

 |–– templates
 |  |–– main.html
 ```
-# 1.Collocting The dataset :
+# 1. Collocting The dataset :
 ![Triangle Frame Pattern Tumblr Banner](https://user-images.githubusercontent.com/59482214/141875921-19455910-b0c0-4bb0-8881-f2034021c231.png)

 #### The dataset contains 4,343 images - after data agumatution 7021 images.
 It has two columns, the first column *Label* is the name of the plant family, and the second !